Alessandro Plizzari: Return to Milan

 In April 2019, despite making no appearances in the 2018–19 season, Plizzari extended his contract with Milan until the end of June 2023.

 Loan to Livorno

 On 1 August 2019, he was loaned out to Serie B club Livorno.
 He made his debut with Livorno on 5 October, playing as a starter in the league match against Chievo.

 Loan to Reggina

 On 21 August 2020, he joined Reggina on loan.

 Second return to Milan

 Upon his return from the Reggina loan, he did not appear for Milan in the first half of the 2021–22 season, mostly recovering from a knee surgery.

 Loan to Lecce

 On 29 January 2022, he moved on loan to Lecce.

 Pescara

 On 26 July 2022, Plizzari joined Serie C club Pescara after few years in Milan.

+On 30 August 2024, Plizzari signed a four-year contract with Venezia and was loaned back to Pescara for the rest of the 2024–25 season.
+On 7 June 2025, Plizzari was instrumental in Pescara's promotion playoff win against Ternana, providing multiple saves during the game and eventually saving three penalties out of four in the resulting shootout, despite an ankle injury he suffered during extra time.

 International career

 He was the first-choice goalkeeper for the Italy U17 squad at the 2016 UEFA European Under-17 Championship, where Italy was eliminated at the group stage.

 He was on the roster for Italy U20 team at the 2017 FIFA U-20 World Cup, where he was the second-choice goalkeeper behind Andrea Zaccagno.
 He played once at the tournament, in the third-place game, in which Italy beat Uruguay in a penalty shootout after Plizzari saved two penalties by Uruguay players Rodrigo Amaral and Juan Manuel Boselli.

 He was the starting goalkeeper for Italy U19 at the 2018 UEFA European Under-19 Championship, as Italy finished runners-up to Portugal.

 The following year he took part in the 2019 FIFA U-20 World Cup with the Italy U20 squad, reaching the fourth place.

 He made his debut with the Italy U21 on 10 September 2019, in the 2021 UEFA Euro 2021 qualifying match won 5–0 against Luxembourg.